wmcooper2/issue-tracker/progress.md

 ## June

 ### 21st
-30 - Didn't do much today.
-The wife and I went shopping for the new baby coming and I did chores all day.
+30 - The wife and I went shopping for the new baby coming and I did chores all day.
 I did start to set the app up for putting on my AWS Lightsail instance, but without a project tile on my website so I can test out the functionality without exposing it to vistors.
+60 - Put the app up on my server and fixed the endpoints to work with the server's current setup.
+Redirected the user after the edit-issue and add-issue forms back to the dashboard.
+I need to add a confirmation page inbetween with a timeout that send the user to the dashboard.
+Right now, the endpoints work, the database works, the buttons work, but I need to get the dates to format properly.
+Later I can add a project selection menu then a way to require users to login.
+The project tile has not been added to my portfolio page, but the app is accessible by directly entering the url in the address bar.

 ### 20th
 120 - Added an edit issue form and started to differentiate between the data that is preloaded (or not) between the add-issue form and the edit-issue form.
 Read the docs for MongoDB to add an update ability endpoint for the edit-issue form.